The Charter is the “Constitution” for the City of Sandy Springs. It serves as the basic set of rules for our City government.

 (12) Fix all salaries and compensation of city employees in accordance with the city budget and the city pay and classification plan; and

-(13) Perform such other duties as may be prescribed by this Act or required by ordinance or resolution of the council.
+(13) Perform such other duties as may be prescribed by this Act or required by ordinance or resolution of the city council.

-Section 3.05: Council Interference with Administration.
-Except for the purpose of inquiries and investigations under Section 2.08 of this charter, the city council or its members shall deal with city officers and employees who are subject to the direction or supervision of the manager solely through the manager, and neither the city council nor its members shall give orders to any such officer or employee, either publicly or privately.
+Section 3.05: City Council Interference with Administration.
+Except for the purpose of inquiries and investigations under Section 2.08 of this charter, the city council or its members shall deal with city officers and employees who are subject to the direction or supervision of the city manager solely through the city manager, and neither the city council nor its members shall give orders to any such officer or employee, either publicly or privately.